swapnil233/Eventify/README.md

 2. Start the .NET backend using `dotnet watch --no-hot-reload`
 3. Open a new terminal
 4. Go into the React/client folder `cd client-app`
+5. Install all dependencies using `npm install`
-5. Start the React app using `npm start`
+6. Start the React app using `npm start`